Bacula-Systems/ansible-collection-bacula-community/README.md

 Bacula Systems strongly recommends having a fully patched system before installing any Bacula component.
 This being the case, all the roles are written to automatically trigger the Linux distribution's update/upgrade process (eg: apt update; apt upgrade in Debian/Ubuntu) prior to deploying any of the Bacula components.

-Some roles have a `templates` directory with Clients, Jobs and Filesets that will be deployed when using the roles.
-We strongly recommend that you adapt these templates to your environment before deploying Clients and Plugins.
+Some roles have a `templates` directory with Clients and Autochangers that will be deployed when using the roles.
+We strongly recommend that you adapt these templates to your environment before deploying Clients and Storages.

 ## Installing the Collection